molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 ### Setting up the Program.cs file

 The last step in all of this is setting up the `Program.cs` file.
 This uses the familiar builder pattern that is used by a typical AspNetCore application to configure dependency injection and set the "starting point" for the application.
-The only difference is that it will call a couple of extension methods included in the KubeOps library.
+The only difference is that it will call a couple of extension methods from the KubeOps library.

 ``` cs
 var builder = WebApplication.CreateBuilder(args);